mikko-apo/jvm21-demo/ParallelMapAlternatives.md

     * each tested function is warmed up also and tested 8 times
 * Functions return values and use return values to ensure that JIT does not optimize the function out
 * Functions are tested with one million items, 8 times repeatedly with one second sleep between tested functions
+* Test code is implemented fully in Java and fully in Kotlin.
+This ensures there are no issues switching between Java and Kotlin

 ## Results